New tools to improve performance

-Our recent survey revealed a surprising fact: despite all the available reporting tools on the market, 50% of companies are still relying on spreadsheets to create performance reports.
+Our recent original research revealed a surprising fact: despite all the available reporting tools on the market, more than 50% of companies are still relying on spreadsheets to create performance reports.
 And about half of the respondents are reporting via presentations or documents that require repetitive, manual work.

 In the world of automation, copy-pasting and manually updating tables isn’t and can’t be an effective reporting process for several reasons: